dropwhile/refid/README.md

 ## About

-A RefId is a sortable unique identifier, similar to UUIDv7, with a few difference.
+A RefID is a sortable unique identifier, similar to UUIDv7, with a few difference.

 ```
  0                   1                   2                   3